During our Cultural Awareness Training, we focus on Where Culture Is.

 The Individual

-First and foremost, people from all cultures, should be acknowledged for their personality.
+First and foremost, people from all cultures should be acknowledged for their personalities.
 Not for their cultural background or “Cultural Programming“.
 The Individual has his or her personality first and second this same person has a culture of his or her own.

 Common to all Mankind

 This one is at the very bottom of the picture.
 There are things we all do.
 Irrespective of our cultural background.
-Examples are: eating, drinking, sleeping etc. These are pretty much identical with Maslow’s hierarchy of needs.
-But there are plenty more: we all engage in relationships, be it friendly or more intimate; we all aspire a purpose in life; we all have some sort of favorite time-pass (movies, music, or what ever).
+Examples are eating, drinking, sleeping, etc. These are pretty much identical to Maslow’s hierarchy of needs.
+But there are plenty more: we all engage in relationships, be it friendly or more intimate; we all aspire to a purpose in life; we all have some sort of favorite time-pass (movies, music, or whatever).
 However, how we practice all of the above depends greatly on our cultural background.

 - Hierarchy or Leadership (or none hierarchy)